arangodb/arangodb/Documentation/UserManual/Foxx.md

   TemplateMiddleware = require("org/arangodb/foxx/template_middleware").TemplateMiddleware;

-The `TemplateMiddleware` can be used to give a Foxx.Application the capability of using templates.
+The `TemplateMiddleware` can be used to give a Foxx.Controller the capability of using templates.
 Currently you can only use Underscore Templates.
 It expects documents in the following form in this collection: